 Abstract: Methods of physical education and development of children.
-Initial position
+Starting position

-Each ORU begins with a certain starting position, so the main starting points must be clear to students, correctly understood and implemented by them.
-Particular attention should be paid to the fact that the basic initial provisions of the exercises are strictly followed, since only the correct execution of the exercise will give the highest physiological effect.
+Each ORU begins with a certain starting position, so the main starting points must be clear to students, correctly understood and followed.
+Particular attention should be paid to ensuring that the basic starting points of the exercises are strictly followed, since only correct execution of the exercise will give the highest physiological effect.
 Even the smallest mistakes make the exercise easier, reducing its effectiveness.
-Therefore, from the first steps of training, constant and strict control during the performance of exercises from the beginning of the movement to its completion is very important.
-Only in this case will the students acquire the necessary posture, coordination of movements, and rid themselves of the harmful tendencies they encounter to perform the exercises somehow or other.
-With primary school students, before starting to perform ORU complexes, it is necessary to master the basic initial positions and movements of the arms, legs, torso.
-Each initial position must be performed with a delay of 3-4 s.
-During a stop in such
+Therefore, from the first steps of training, constant and strict control when performing exercises from the beginning of the movement to its end is very important.
+Only in this case will students acquire the necessary posture, coordination of movements and rid themselves of the harmful tendencies that occur to perform exercises somehow.
+With elementary school students, before starting to perform outdoor switchgear complexes, it is necessary to master the basic starting positions and movements of the arms, legs, and torso.
+Each starting position must be performed with a delay of 3-4 seconds.
+While stopping in such

-initial provisions, it is necessary to verify and clarify the adopted position.
-To consolidate the basic provisions, you can give homework assignments with a recommendation to perform them in front of a mirror.
+the initial provisions require verification and clarification of the adopted position.
+To reinforce the basic principles, you can give homework assignments with a recommendation to perform them in front of a mirror.

 Hand positions and movements

-Normal hand position- a position in which the fingers are straightened, the hand is, as it were, in the continuation of the hand (Fig. 14, a).
+Normal hand position- a position in which the fingers are straightened, the hand is as if in continuation of the arm (Fig. 14, a).
 In the terminological description of the exercises, this position of the hand is not indicated.
-If the hands are in a position down, back, forward, up, then the palms of the hands are facing each other, and in the position of the hands to the sides, the palms are facing down.
-In these cases, the position of the hand is not indicated.
-If, in the above positions, the palms should be turned in some other direction, then this must be indicated.
-For example, hands forward, palms down.
+If the hands are positioned down, back, forward, up, then the palms of the hands are facing each other, and in the position of the hands to the sides, the palms are facing down.
+In these cases, the position of the brush is not indicated.
+If, in the above positions, the palms should be facing in some other direction, then this must be indicated.
+For example, arms forward, palms down.

 Brush in fist- if the fingers are clenched into a fist, then you should not indicate where the fingers are facing in the usual position (Fig.

-The brush is free- the position of the hand is similar to the usual one, i.e. the hand is in the continuation of the forearm, but it is held freely, without tension, the fingers are relaxed (Fig. 14, V).
+Brush free- the position of the hand is similar to the usual one, i.e. the hand is in continuation of the forearm, but is held freely, without tension, the fingers are relaxed (Fig. 14, V).

-The hand is relaxed- a position in which the hand hangs freely (Fig. 14, G).
+The hand is relaxed- the position in which the hand hangs freely (Fig. 14, G).

-Wrist raised forward or back- a position in which the hand, as straight as possible, is abducted in the indicated direction.
-For example, right to the side, the hand is raised (Fig. 14, e).
+The hand is raised forward or backward- a position in which the hand, as straight as possible, is abducted in the indicated direction.
+For example, the right one to the side, the hand raised (Fig. 14, d).

-fingers apart- the position of the hand, in which the fingers are forcefully separated from each other (Fig. 14, e).
+Fingers apart- position of the hand in which the fingers are forcefully separated from each other (Fig. 14, e).

-Finger flexion and extension- flexion and extension with force and at the same time.
+Flexion and extension of fingers- flexion and extension with force and at the same time.

 - hopeless situation.
-Sailing tactics term.
-The position of a yacht sailing close-hauled behind another yacht when the yachts are close together.
-The situation is called hopeless because there is always a "wind shadow" from the sail to leeward of the leading yacht's course line, and a deflected and disturbed airflow behind and slightly in the wind, in which the speed of the rear yacht also decreases.
+Sailing racing tactics term.
+The position of a yacht following a close-hauled course behind another yacht when the yachts are close together.
+The situation is called hopeless because on the leeward side of the course line of the front yacht there is always a “wind shadow” from the sail, and behind and slightly in the wind there is a deflected and disturbed air flow, in which the speed of the rear yacht also decreases.

 - unsupported position.
-The position of the body of an athlete in flight without support on the surface of the earth, floor, projectile, etc.
+The position of the athlete’s body in flight without support on the surface of the ground, floor, projectile, etc.

-- sideways position.
-The position of the gymnast with the right or left side in relation to the projectile.
+- side position.
+The position of the gymnast with the right or left side in relation to the apparatus.

 - offside".
-Violation of competition rules by forwards (attackers) in team sports games(water polo, football, hockey, etc.) when they are in the wrong position in front of the opponent's goal - behind the defense line or zone line.
+Violation of competition rules by forwards (attackers) in team games sports games(water polo, football, hockey, etc.) when they are in the wrong position in front of the opponent’s goal - behind the defensive line or zone line.

-- off-carpet position.
-The position of the wrestler in the bout when he goes beyond the border of the working area of the mat.
-In the standing position "out of the mat" is considered when the wrestler goes beyond the border of the mat with one foot.
-In the parterre position (Greco-Roman and freestyle wrestling), the position "outside the mat" is considered when the head crosses the border of the carpet, in the prone position (sambo and judo) - when half of the body is outside the carpet.
+- off-mat position.
+The position of a wrestler in a bout when he goes beyond the working area of the mat.
+In the stand-up position, the “off the mat” position is considered when the wrestler goes outside the mat with one leg.
+In the ground game (Greco-Roman and freestyle wrestling), the position “outside the mat” is considered when the head crosses the border of the mat, in the prone position (Sambo and judo) - when half of the body is outside the border of the mat.

-- artificial offside position. tactical way interaction of a group of defending players (in football, field hockey, bandy), which consists in leaving one or several attackers in an offside position unexpectedly for the opponent by quickly moving forward.
-As a result of receiving the attacking team loses the ball.
+- artificial offside position.
+Tactical method interaction between a group of defending players (in football, field hockey, bandy), which consists of unexpectedly leaving one or more attackers in an offside position by unexpectedly for the opponent by quickly going forward.
+As a result of the reception, the attacking team loses the ball.

 - core-a-core position.
 Contact of fencers with any parts of the body in close combat.

-- drawstring position.
-I. p. of a jumper into the water in a handstand, taken by an athlete in order to create a quick rotation in the appropriate direction when pushing away.
-When creating a backward rotation, it is necessary to stretch the muscles of the front surface of the body by preliminary moving the legs back (some bending of the body), while creating a forward rotation - intense stretching of the muscles rear surface body by preliminary bending in hip joints.
+- bow position.
+IP of a water jumper in a handstand, taken by the athlete in order to create a rapid rotation in the appropriate direction during repulsion.
+When creating a backward rotation, it is necessary to tensely stretch the muscles of the front surface of the body by first moving the legs back (some bending of the body); when creating a forward rotation, it is necessary to tensely stretch the muscles back surface body by pre-bending in hip joints.

-- danger position.
-The position of the wrestler in the bout, in which he was transferred and in which he is held by the opponent.
-It is characteristic that the shoulder blades are close to touching the carpet (bridge, half bridge, side, etc.).
+- dangerous situation.
+The position of a wrestler in a bout into which he was moved and in which the opponent holds him.
+Characterized by the fact that the shoulder blades are close to touching the carpet (bridge, half-bridge, side, etc.).
 The term is used in Greco-Roman and freestyle wrestling.

 - reference position.
-The position of the athlete's body with support on the surface of the ground, floor, projectile, etc.
+The position of the athlete’s body with support on the surface of the ground, floor, apparatus, etc.

-- the position of the weapon in a line. cm. straight ARM.
+- position of the weapon in line. cm. straight HAND.

-- up weapon position.
-A fragment of a salute of swordsmen with a blade pointing vertically upwards, a guard at the level of the chin.
+- raise the weapon position.
+Fragment of a fencer's salute with a blade pointing vertically upward and a guard at chin level.

-- position across.
-The position where the line shoulder girdle gymnast perpendicular to the axis of the projectile.
+- transverse position.
+The position at which the line shoulder girdle the gymnast is perpendicular to the axis of the apparatus.

-- arched position.
-1. The position of the body when it is bent or in one line.
-2. During vaults and jumps - a straight or bent body facing the projectile.
+- bent position.
+1. The position of the body when it is arched or in one line.
+2. During vaults and vaults, a straight or bent body facing the apparatus.

 - longitudinal position.
-The position in which the line of the shoulder girdle of the gymnast is parallel to the axis of the projectile.
+The position in which the line of the gymnast’s shoulder girdle is parallel to the axis of the apparatus.

-- body position of the athlete in flight.
-In the flight phase, the body of an athlete (acrobat, gymnast, diver, trampoline player) can be in three main positions: straight, bent and tucked.
-In a straight position, the torso, knee and hip joints are straightened, legs are connected; in the crouching position, the body is bent at the hip joints, the legs are fully extended; in the tuck position, the body is bent at the hips and knee joints, hands clasping the shins, knees connected.
+- athlete's body position in flight.
+During the flight phase, the body of an athlete (acrobat, gymnast, diver, trampoline player) can be in three main positions: straight, bent and tucked.
+In a straight position, the torso, knee and hip joints are straightened, legs are connected; in a bent position, the body is bent at the hip joints, the legs are fully straightened; in the tuck position, the body is bent at the hips and knee joints, hands clasp the shins, knees are connected.
 In all cases, the socks are pulled back.

 STATE EDUCATIONAL INSTITUTION